apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/delegation_tokens.md

 Concepts:

 1. The S3A FileSystem can create delegation tokens when requested.
-1. These can be marshalled as per other Hadoop Delegation Tokens.
+1. These can be marshaled as per other Hadoop Delegation Tokens.
-1. At the far end, they can be retrieved, unmarshalled and used to authenticate callers.
+1. At the far end, they can be retrieved, unmarshaled and used to authenticate callers.
 1. DT binding plugins can then use these directly, or, somehow, manage authentication and token issue through other services (for example: Kerberos)